 Osprey – formerly Engenie – the UK-wide rapid charging network, is Zap-Pay’s launch partner and is the first network available on Zap-Pay.

 Rapid network ESB EV Solutions has now joined as Zap-Pay’s second partner.

 Following from this Zap-Pay will be rolled out across UK networks later in the year and into 2021, providing unique and unrivalled coverage across the whole country.

 When will Zap-Pay be available to use?

-Zap-Pay is available on more than 150 Osprey charge points, with the entire network Zap-Pay enabled UK wide.
+Zap-Pay is available on more than 150 Osprey charge points and more than 100 ESB EV Solutions charge points, with the entire network Zap-Pay enabled UK wide.

-The next stage will see Zap-Pay enabled on charge points with our signed-up Zap-Pay partners ESB EV Solutions, Hubsta and LiFe network during October and November.
+The next stage will see Zap-Pay enabled on charge points with our signed-up Zap-Pay partners Hubsta and LiFe network during 2021.

 Timings on access to other charge points on other networks will be posted on the website as the details are finalised.

 To access Zap-Pay you may need to download/upgrade the iOS or Android app.

 Zap-Pay has a simple pay-as-you-go (PAYG) price structure which will be set at the same or similar level to the charging networks’ standard PAYG price; Zap-Map reserves the right to charge a small transaction fee per session to the customer.
 This will be set at 0.0p for the foreseeable future.